PaloAltoNetworks/prisma-cloud-docs/api/descriptions/hosts/info_get.md

-Returns information about all deployed hosts.
+Returns minimal information that includes hostname, distro, distro-release, collections, clusters, and agentless about all deployed hosts.

 A curl command to access this endpoint may resemble the following code snippet: